tercenya/compendium/docs/README.md

 The documentation is a standard [React](https://facebook.github.io/react/) single-page webapp.
 When built into production, [webpack](https://webpack.github.io/) will distill all end pages into html files that can be uploaded to [github pages](https://pages.github.com/).

-The build system is largely based off of the (highly recommended) [react-bootstrap](https://github.com/react-bootstrap/react-bootstrap) component.
+The build system is largely based off of the (highly recommended) [react-bootstrap](https://github.com/react-bootstrap/react-bootstrap) component, which is also a dependency.

+Glyphicons are eschewed in favor of [FontAwesome](https://fortawesome.github.io/Font-Awesome/) and [Font MFizz](http://fizzed.com/oss/font-mfizz)

 ## Local Setup